sagemath/sage-archive-2023-02-01/src/doc/en/developer/producing_spkgs.rst

 The ``spkg-install`` script should copy your files to the appropriate place after doing any build that is necessary.
 Here is a template::

     #!/usr/bin/env bash

     if [ -z "$SAGE_LOCAL" ]; then
         echo >&2 "SAGE_LOCAL undefined ... exiting"
         echo >&2 "Maybe run 'sage --sh'?"
         exit 1
     fi

     cd src

     # Apply patches.
 See SPKG.txt for information about what each patch
     # does.
     for patch in ../patches/*.patch; do
+        [ -r "$patch" ] || continue  # Skip non-existing or non-readable patches
         patch -p1 <"$patch"
         if [ $? -ne 0 ]; then
             echo >&2 "Error applying '$patch'"
             exit 1
         fi
     done

     ./configure --prefix="$SAGE_LOCAL"
     if [ $? -ne 0 ]; then
         echo >&2 "Error configuring PACKAGE_NAME."
         exit 1
     fi

     $MAKE
     if [ $? -ne 0 ]; then
         echo >&2 "Error building PACKAGE_NAME."
         exit 1
     fi

     $MAKE install
     if [ $? -ne 0 ]; then
         echo >&2 "Error installing PACKAGE_NAME."
         exit 1
     fi

     if [ "$SAGE_SPKG_INSTALL_DOCS" = yes ] ; then
         # Before trying to build the documentation, check if any
         # needed programs are present.
 In the example below, we
         # check for 'latex', but this will depend on the package.
         # Some packages may need no extra tools installed, others
         # may require some.
 We use 'command -v' for testing this,
         # and not 'which' since 'which' is not portable, whereas
         # 'command -v' is defined by POSIX.

         # if [ `command -v latex` ] ; then
         #    echo "Good, latex was found, so building the documentation"
         # else
         #    echo "Sorry, can't build the documentation for PACKAGE_NAME as latex is not installed"
         #    exit 1
         # fi

         # make the documentation in a package-specific way
         # for example, we might have
         # cd doc
         # $MAKE html

         if [ $? -ne 0 ]; then
             echo >&2 "Error building PACKAGE_NAME docs."
             exit 1
         fi
-          mkdir -p $SAGE_ROOT/local/share/doc/PACKAGE_NAME
+        mkdir -p "$SAGE_ROOT/local/share/doc/PACKAGE_NAME"
         # assuming the docs are in doc/*
-          cp -r doc/* $SAGE_ROOT/local/share/doc/PACKAGE_NAME/
+        cp -R doc/* "$SAGE_ROOT/local/share/doc/PACKAGE_NAME"
     fi

 Note that the first line is ``#!/usr/bin/env bash``; this is important